alex/bagel/docs/index.rst

 Bagel is **not** designed for:

 * Interoperability with legacy programming languages
-* Being 100% as fast as possible, 95% is fine.
+* Being 100% as fast as possible, 95% is fine

 As a result, some of the features Bagel has are: